AI assistant — not human

 | IMAP | Non-Exchange mail systems | Gmail, Zimbra, Dovecot, any IMAP | 2-6 weeks | No | Low-Medium | Medium — mail only |

-Cutover migration is the simplest approach — you create a migration batch that includes every mailbox, and Exchange Online pulls the data over a few days.
-Once synchronization completes, you switch MX records and decommission on-premises Exchange.
-The entire process can execute over a single weekend for small organizations.
+Cutover migration is the easiest method.
+You create a migration batch that includes all mailboxes.
+Exchange Online then transfers the data over a few days.
+Once synchronization is finished, you switch MX records and decommission your on-premises Exchange.
+This entire process can be completed in a single weekend for small organizations.

-Staged migration was designed specifically for Exchange 2003 and 2007 environments.
-It allows you to migrate mailboxes in batches, providing a phased transition path.
-Each batch synchronizes independently, and users are migrated in groups based on department, location, or business unit.
+Staged migration was created for Exchange 2003 and 2007 environments.
+It enables you to move mailboxes in batches, allowing for a gradual transition.
+Each batch syncs independently, and users are moved in groups according to:

 Every failed Exchange migration we have been called in to remediate shared one thing in common: an inadequate assessment phase.
 This checklist reflects 500+ engagements worth of hard-won lessons.